 Made with just a handful of ingredients, this creamy corn is ready in just 15 minutes on the stove top!

 Ingredients and substitutions

-Red pepper flakes can be substituted with black pepper if desired - this will give your corn a milder flavor.
+- Seasoning - Salt, paprika, and red pepper flakes.
+Red pepper flakes can be substituted with black pepper for a milder flavor.

-Heavy cream will give you the richest and creamiest sauce, but can be substituted with half & half or whipping cream if needed.
-You may need to cook your corn for an extra minute or two to thicken your sauce.
+- Heavy cream - Will make richest and creamiest sauce, but can be substituted with half & half or whipping cream if needed.
+You may need to cook your corn for an extra minute or two to thicken the sauce.

 What to serve with jalapeño corn